Who We Are

 Soon NESA was established as one of these regional associations.
 In 1964, its first by-laws were drawn up, and in 1968 it was formally incorporated as a U.S. non-profit organization, registered in the State of Delaware.

 In its early years, NESA was run as a collaborative effort, with leadership rotating among the heads of schools that were part of NESA.
 In 1974, a part-time secretary was hired to serve the organization.In 1978, Stanley Haas was hired as NESA’s first full-time executive director.
 He served until his passing in 1995.
 His wife, Mary Anne, served as interim executive director until David Chojnacki took over the leadership of the organization in 1996.
-He continues to serve in that role.
+He continued to serve in that role until July, 2017, when Madeleine Hewitt became the new NESA Executive Director.